luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 | SHARE    | OFF       | Mann–Whitney U      | 0.599 |

-When comparing the two application directly with each other, we can see that the camera ON and OFF conditions show significant differences (p < 0.001), indicating clear platform-level distinctions.
-Screen sharing differences are also significant in the ON conditions, while background blurring showed less consistent and weaker differences between the applications.
+When comparing the two application directly with each other, we can see that the camera *ON* and *OFF* conditions show significant differences ~(`p < 0.001`), indicating *clear platform-level distinctions*.
+Screen sharing differences are also *significant in the ON conditions*, while background blurring showed less consistent and weaker differences between the applications.

 ### Effect size estimation